 The founding board of directors had a range of ideas about the mission of the Foundation.
-Some thought it should seek to create an endowment for preservation.
+Some thought it should create an endowment for preservation.
 Others thought it should manage philanthropic funds for individuals, families, and companies.
-Still, others thought it should raise funds to give to local charities.
+Still, others thought it should raise funds for local charities.

-It seemed that the unifying principle for all of these views was the concept of community building.
-Various philosophers and commentators on community were researched.
-Perhaps the earliest writer on community in the new world was John Winthrop, the first governor of the Massachusetts Bay Colony, who wrote: We must delight in each other, make others’ conditions our own, rejoice together, mourn together, labor and suffer together, always having before our eyes our community as members of the same body.
+It seemed that the unifying principle for all of these views was community building.
+Various commentators on community were researched.
+Perhaps the earliest writer on community in the new world was John Winthrop, the first governor of the Massachusetts Bay Colony, who wrote:

 Psychologist and author Scott Peck writes on community in his book The Different Drum: Community Making and Peace.
 Peck’s writings are psychological and spiritual – perhaps not the best model for secular community building.

-The year the Foundation was in formation, John W. Gardner was writing his book entitled On Leadership (1990).
-The discovery of a pamphlet entitled Building Community adapted from a chapter of that book, provides the most comprehensive, logical, and eloquent view of building community, and has been adopted as the guidebook for the Foundation.
+The year the Foundation was forming, John W. Gardner wrote his book entitled On Leadership (1990).
+The discovery of a pamphlet entitled Building Community adapted from a chapter of that book, provides the most comprehensive view of building community.
+It was adopted as the guidebook for the Foundation.

 John W. Gardner has been called “one of America’s greatest 20th century visionaries.”
 His life is the subject of a PBS documentary entitled Uncommon American.
 Dr. Gardner was president of the Carnegie Corporation and the Carnegie Foundation for the Advancement of Teaching, was the U.S. Secretary and the founding Chairman of Common Cause.
 He died at age 89 in 2002.